openSUSE/news-o-o/_posts/2013-01-17-the-opensuse-12-3-beta-is-out-time-for-pizza.markdown

 ## BetaPizzaPartyTime!

 Secondly, it's time to organize a BetaPizzaParty in the coming weeks!
-In Nürnberg we have the usual event (this time planned for Wednesday the 30th at 16:00) flooded with Pizza at the SUSE offices and we're hoping other SUSE offices will join our fun.
+In NÃ¼rnberg we have the usual event (this time planned for Wednesday the 30th at 16:00) flooded with Pizza at the SUSE offices and we're hoping other SUSE offices will join our fun.
 Be sure to check [the wiki page!](http://en.opensuse.org/openSUSE:BetaPizzaParty) for locations.
 History tells us it would be extremely surprising if there would be nothing organized in Greece - anyone up for organizing one in Brazil?
 Taiwan?
 India?
 But if there's no party around, you can organize your own.
 Get the Pizza (and a place to eat it with room for testing laptops)!
 It's not a big deal - do it in a local pizza place, at your home or in a room in your office...
 Just invite friends & colleagues and who knows, if you [put your party on the wiki](http://en.opensuse.org/openSUSE:BetaPizzaParty), a new friend will show up!

 If you are unsure on how to do it, read [this](http://en.opensuse.org/openSUSE:Launch_party_HOWTO) and [this](http://blog.jospoortvliet.com/2011/08/10-steps-to-building-local-community.html) for some tips.
 In short, you don't have to be too ambitious.
 It's just about the fun.

 Don't forget the party part of a BetaPizzaParty!
 Make sure you'll have some fun at some point.
-One way of doing that is of course to not just order pizzas but [make your own following this awesome Geeko Pizza Party Recipe](https://news.opensuse.org/?p=11150).
+One way of doing that is of course to not just order pizzas but [make your own following this awesome Geeko Pizza Party Recipe](//news.opensuse.org/?p=11150).